216/235 /261 Chev 6 Cyl To Chev V8 style automatic transmission

 2. Custom 168 tooth flywheel

 3. Bolt kit (6x 7/16x14x1 inch flathead screws and 6x 7/16x20x3/4 inch flywheel bolts)

 4. Stagger bolt starter is the same as starter for 1998 5.3 liter Chev engine.

 This kit will fit all Chevrolet straight 6 engines built 1962 and older with a 6 bolt crankshaft.
 1963 and newer straight 6 engines do not need any adapter.
 The 1955 thru 1997 Chev V8 transmissions will already bolt right onto the 1963 and newer 230/250/292 straight 6 engines.

 Important!
 Check to make sure that the pilot on the torque converter you plan to use will fit into the crankshaft.
-Many of the 216/235/261 engines had an inside crankshaft diameter of 1.686.
+Many of the 216/235/261 engines prior to 1955 had an inside crankshaft diameter of 1.686.
 The standard torque converter pilot on a GM converter is 1.702.
 You will have to remove some material on the converter pilot to get it to fit if this is the case.